cyfyifanchen/yifanchen.github.io/_posts/2016-03-15-advanced-keymapping.markdown

 I wanted to apply the idea to the entire system.
 It turned out better than I thought.
 Now I use it for everything, checking out emails in Mail, browsing files in Finder, going through lists in Slack, etc.

 The screen shot is my setting.
-You are welcome to play with it, map anyway you like.
+You are welcome to play with it, map any way you like.
 I am going to use my mapping as an example.

 ![Karabiner key mapping](http://www.cyfyifanchen.com/assets/images/karabiner-setting.jpg)